OCEANA LETTERHEAD - 849 Ocean Ave., Santa Monica, CA - TYPEWRITTEN

 Dear Jimmy [Wiseman]:

-I get a bit tired of 'Charlie' Weaver's character, he gets very tiresome after a while & becoming boring to me, in fact.
-There are too many repeat performances on that show, it looks like a stock Co.
+I don't watch the Jack Paar often now, I got a bit tired of seeing 'Charlie Weaver' character so much, he gets very tiresome after a while and becomes boring to me, in fact there are too many repeat personalities on that show, it looks like a stock Co.

 Clifford Arquette (1905–1974) was an actor and comedian, famous for his role as “Charley Weaver.”
 In 1959, Arquette accepted Jack Paar’s invitation to perform on Paar’s Tonight Show on NBC.
 Arquette depicted the character of “Charley Weaver, the wild old man from Mount Idy.”
 He would bring along, and read, a letter from his “Mamma” back home.
 This characterization proved so popular that Arquette almost never again appeared in public as himself, but nearly always as “Charley Weaver,” complete with his squashed hat, little round glasses, rumpled shirt, broad tie, baggy pants and suspenders.